Niki Ridgley, FDA Integrative Counselling; Registered MBACP (Accred); BA (hons)

 I have worked as a drug and alcohol addictions counsellor and Assessor for Catalyst, (formerly known as SAdAS), and have had extensive training in this field.

-I have also had Continued Professional Development (CPD) training in Cognitive Behaviour Therapy, mindfulness; solution focused brief therapy; bereavement; eating disorders; suicide & self harm; post natal depression; creative methods in counselling; adolescence and young people's issues; amongst others.
+I have also had Continued Professional Development (CPD) training in Couples counselling, Relationship counselling; mindfulness; solution focused brief therapy; bereavement; eating disorders; suicide & self harm; post natal depression; creative methods in counselling; adolescence and young people's issues; amongst others.

 I have worked as a counsellor for The Youth Counselling Service and have training and experience of working with adolescents and young people.